-This document serves as a reference for building Job Element assessments in USA Staffing.
+This document serves as a reference for building Job Element assessments in the USA Staffing Upgrade.
 This type of assessment is designed to assess and evaluate applicants for positions classified under the Federal Wage System (FWS), commonly referred to as Wage Grade (WG).
-Job Element assessments are human resources' mechanism for connecting the best qualified candidates with the knowledge, skills, and abilities of the position.
+Job Element assessments are human resources' mechanism for connecting the best qualified candidates with the knowledge, skills and abilities of the position.